 Learn by doing: find out which rivers near you flow north, and which flow south

 More about ancient Egyptian plants and animals

 Everyday Life in Ancient Egypt, by Lionel Casson (revised edition 2001).
-Not especially for kids, but pretty entertaining reading, and Casson knows what he's talking about.
+Not as easy reading, but pretty entertaining, and Casson knows what he's talking about.